casspop/primerCop/docs/Function and Assembly Notes.md

 I made my baseplate out of a steel VESA adapter plate from a TV mount.
 I've had a few of these for years, and it was perfect for this application.
 I cut out what I needed.

 After getting the PrimerCop working, I then made the OpenSCAD model to match the dimensions of my steel plate.
 I printed it out and verified its fit on the press.
-I'm of the opinion at this point that a 3D printed version of that plate in PLA with no infill (solid plastic) would be adequately stiff to be used in place of the steel plate I have.
+I'm of the opinion at this point that a 3D printed version of that plate in PLA or PETG with no infill (solid plastic) would be adequately stiff to be used in place of the steel plate I have.
 Just a thought.

 ### Mounting electronics